 I recently volunteered to teach an after-school drama class for a local theatre company so that I could try out some new games I invented and keep my skills fresh.
 I immediately noticed that one little girl in particular, I’ll call her ‘Maggie,’ was very reserved.
-We started with a repeating name game and she had trouble remembering and could barely whisper the other student’s names, even after being lovingly coaxed by the other students.
+We started with a repeating name game and she had trouble remembering and could barely whisper the other student’s names, even after being thoughtfully coaxed by the other students.

 Bag Of Tricks

 Fortunately, I have a bag of tricks that usually work in these situations.
-First, I treat the child as if he/she can do it.
+First, I treat the student as if he/she can do it.
 I never talk down to them or pressure them when they decline to participate.
 I’ll say something like, “It’s okay to just watch this one.
 Let me know if you decide to play.”
 Then, I move on and play the game as if nothing happened.
 Some students just want to observe; I think it stems from a worry that they won’t get it right.
 That happens to all of us sometimes!

 I do have one game in particular that, if played early on, can make a lot of headway with reluctant participants.
 Here is the description, but there is also a video of the game being played on Drama Notebook.